Evolutionary Systems Thinking: From Equilibrium Models to Open-Ended Adaptive Dynamics: Abstract

 \section{Abstract}

-Complex change is often described as ``evolutionary'' in economics, policy, and technology, yet most system dynamics models remain constrained to fixed state spaces and equilibrium-seeking behavior.
-This paper argues that evolutionary dynamics should be treated as a core system-thinking problem rather than as a biological metaphor.
+Complex change is often described as ``evolutionary'' in economics, policy, technology, and organizations, yet many system dynamics models represent behavior within a fixed set of stocks, flows, relationships, and transition rules.
+Such models can generate nonlinear, oscillatory, path-dependent, or chaotic behavior, but structural novelty must ordinarily be specified in advance.
+This paper argues that evolutionary dynamics should be treated as a core systems-thinking problem rather than as a biological metaphor.

-We introduce Stability-Driven Assembly (SDA) as a minimal, non-equilibrium framework in which stochastic interactions combined with differential persistence generate endogenous selection without genes, replication, or predefined fitness functions.
-In SDA, longer-lived patterns accumulate in the population, biasing future interactions and creating feedback between population composition and system dynamics.
-This feedback yields fitness-proportional sampling as an emergent property, realizing a natural genetic algorithm driven solely by stability.
+We introduce Stability-Driven Assembly (SDA), a minimal non-equilibrium framework in which stochastic interactions and differential persistence generate endogenous selection without genes, template-based replication, or an externally specified fitness function.
+Longer-lived configurations accumulate in the population and therefore become more likely to participate in subsequent interactions.
+This creates feedback among persistence, population composition, and future pattern formation.
+The resulting abundance-weighted sampling is equivalent to fitness-proportional selection, allowing SDA to be interpreted as a natural genetic algorithm driven by persistence-weighted population dynamics.

-Using SDA, we demonstrate why equilibrium-constrained models, even when simulated numerically, cannot exhibit open-ended evolution: evolutionary systems require population-dependent, non-stationary dynamics in which structure and dynamics co-evolve.
-We conclude by discussing implications for system dynamics, economics, and policy modeling, and outline how agent-based and AI-enabled approaches may support evolutionary models capable of sustained novelty and structural emergence.
+SDA provides a conceptual basis for distinguishing fixed-state-space dynamics from evolving possibility spaces, in which persistent structures can reshape future flows, interactions, and available configurations.
+It also suggests that equilibrium should be treated as provisional: a quasi-stable regime may be reorganized when a more persistent configuration emerges.
+We conclude by outlining two ways to extend system dynamics practice: constructing an SDA-style population model alongside a stock--flow model, and using SDA perturbation analysis to examine the vulnerability of an existing regime to structural innovation.